cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 between two or more parties.
 Let's use the professional athlete as an example.
 Athletes sign a contract which is a binding agreement between the athlete and the team/organizaation that ensures the athlete will compete in his/her sport.
 The contract states that the athlete must "compete" but it doesn't say specifically *how* they will compete.
-The details of exactly how an athlete should compete are not relevant to the contract.
+The details of exactly how an athlete should compete are usually not mentioned in the contract.
 The contract simply binds the athlete to compete.
 The specific details and decisions that occur while the competition is ongoing is up to the athlete.
 Once the contract is written, it could be signed by athletes in a wide variety of sports.
-The signer could be a track athlete, a baseball player, a football player, a racecar driver, etc. Note that the signer determines the details of how they will compete
-- the contract only binds them to action of competing.
+The signer could be a track athlete, a baseball player, a football player, a racecar driver, etc. Again, the signer determines the details of how they will compete.
+The contract only binds them to action of competing.

 Now, let's tie this back to programming.
-In the example above, "compete" is the abstract method that would be placed in the "athlete" interface (contract).
+In the example above, `compete` is the abstract method that would be placed in the `Athlete` interface (contract) since all athletes must be able to compete.
 The abstract method represents the action that is required of the signer of the contract.
 In other words, the method is what the signer is obligated to do when they agree to implement the interface (a.k.a. sign the contract).
 The implementation details of the `compete` method area not given in the interface itself but instead they are written in the implementing class (signer).
 Again, the implementing class (contract signer) can be any type of athlete as they are all required to compete.

 This may all still seem a bit strange and why we do this in programming may not yet be clear.
 Hang in there!
 Let's work through an example in Java.
 Try to keep this terminology in mind as you work